General Manager relaunches rider listening tour

 In partnership with the Alliance for Girls BART launched the Not One More Girl Campaign, a gender-based violence prevention campaign.

 BART is adding 850 new parking spaces at the station to open in 2021.

 More fare gates at Antioch

-Two additional fare gates at Antioch Station prior to December 2020.
+BART added two additional fare gates at Antioch Station.